The 20 Best Drug Induced Dyskinesia Doctors Near Me in Detroit, MI

 English

-Edwin George is a Neurologist in Detroit, Michigan.
+Edwin George is a Neurologist practicing medicine in Detroit, Michigan.
 Dr. George is rated as an Advanced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Stiff Person Syndrome, Movement Disorders, Parkinson's Disease, and Drug Induced Dyskinesia.
+He is also highly rated in 24 other conditions, according to our data.
+His clinical expertise encompasses Stiff Person Syndrome, Movement Disorders, Parkinson's Disease, and Drug Induced Dyskinesia.

 Experienced in Drug Induced Dyskinesia